Mohammad-Khalid/serverless-express-hello-world-skill/README.md

 ```

-> To update the above changes run the command in step 2.
+> To update the above changes run command in step 2.

 ## Step 4 :